 There are many products on the market that claim to promote Nitric Oxide production in the body.
 At HumanN, we don’t make claims, we invest in clinical research.
 We’ve conducted seven clinical trials to date on our actual products, which have been published and peer-reviewed in medical journals.
 This level of commitment isn’t typical in the world of N-O functional foods and supplements—many only test their ingredients but not the final product, and most don’t do clinical trials at all.
 But we think it should be, which is why we’ll continue to research, innovate, test and bring the most effective N-O activators to humans everywhere.
 In fact, we continually test our products to ensure there is sufficient nitrates in the products to support optimal N-O function.

-A leading Nitric Oxide researcher and our Chief Science Officer at HumanN, Dr. Nathan Bryan has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
+A leading Nitric Oxide scientist and a HumanN Co-Founder, Dr. Nathan Bryan has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
 In fact, his research inspired the formulation of our Neo40 supplement, the first and only product shown to produce authentic Nitric Oxide gas in the body.
 Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz from Cedars Sinai and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.

-A leading Nitric Oxide researcher and our Chief Science Officer at HumanN, Dr. Nathan Bryan has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
+A leading Nitric Oxide scientist and a HumanN Co-Founder, Dr. Nathan Bryan has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
 In fact, his research inspired the formulation of our Neo40 supplement, the first and only product shown to produce authentic Nitric Oxide gas in the body.

 Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz from Cedars Sinai and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.